lucasoliveirabr/job-finder-app/README.md

 npm start
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to view the project.
+Open the App in [Expo Go](https://expo.dev/go) to view the project.